 • Establish the trade-offs with alternative integrated network architectures

-Intended Audience: This is an advanced beginner course for people working in telecommunication related areas (either optical or wireless networks) who wish to broaden their knowledge and learn how optical networks are being integrated with wireless communications or find out the current status of this multidisciplinary field.
+Intended Audience: This is an advanced beginner course for people working in either the optical or wireless telecommunication fields who wish to broaden their knowledge and learn how optical fiber solutions are playing a role in the realization of emerging integrated optical/wireless networks.